iamrafiul/yelp-data-explorer/README.md

 sudo DATA_FILE_PATH=./yelp_dataset.tar docker-compose up
 ```

-This will build, (re)create, start, and attach to containers for a service. `DATA_FILE_PATH` is the volume(in our case the yelp tar file)
+This will build, (re)create, start, and attach to containers for a service. `DATA_FILE_PATH`
-we're giving to docker as a file which will be processed using a `spark-submit` job.
+is the volume(in our case the yelp tar file) we're giving to docker as a file which will be
+processed using a `spark-submit` job.

-> It will take some time because of the extraction of big `.tar` file.
-Also, the amount of data will be more
+> It will take some time because of the extraction of big `.tar` file and the amount of data
-> than 8 GB and we are running a single cluster of cassandra which is not optimal.
+ will be more than 8 GB which we are processing in a single cassandra cluster of cassandra
+ which is not optimal.

 If everything goes well, docker compose will create the containers, attach them, run the `spark-submit`
 job to untar the file, save data into cassandra and query the table to check if the data is ok.